wilbertheinen/accessible-email-documentation/README.md

 # Accessible Email
-**A list of great articles about accessibility in general and specifically for email**
+**A list of great articles, tools, presentations and resources about accessibility in general and specifically for email**

 Articles:
 * https://www.campaignmonitor.com/resources/guides/accessibility/